will-pettifer/site/src/content/Dev Blog/Ant Simulator.md

 }
 ```

 Finally, I switched back to vectors.
-I stored grid IDs on the markers to remove them from the correct cell, and then cell-specific IDs so that I could access the element without iterating through every element.
-I then used 'swap and pop' to remove the element without moving every element, which finally had a complexity of O(1):
+I stored grid IDs on the markers so that I could search for them without iterating through every element.
+I then used 'swap and pop' to remove the marker without moving every element in the vector, which finally had a complexity of O(1):

 ```c++
 if (marker->type == Marker::Food) {